Iran's Guards head warns protesters: 'Today is last day of riots' | Law-Order

 Human rights group Hengaw reported security forces shooting students at a girls' school in the city of Saqez.
 In another post, it said security forces opened fire on students at a medical university in Sanandaj, the capital of Kurdistan province.
 Several students were injured, one of them shot in the head, Hengaw said.
 Reuters could not verify the report.

 Late on Saturday, more protests broke out in the Kurdish town of Marivan, according to social media videos which showed demonstrators starting fires on streets as gunshots could be heard.
 Reuters could not verify the videos.
-PROTESTERS ON TRIAL
+The Twitter account 1500tasvir, which has nearly 300,000 followers, posted videos it said showed protesters in the northwestern city of Astara, lighting a bonfire with debris and motorbikes seized from police.

+In another show of defiance, protesters in the small northern town of Lasht-e Nesha held a loud street rally chanting "Clerics must get lost!", according to a video on 1500tasvir.
+The footage could not be authenticated by Reuters.

 The defendants include a man accused of hitting and killing a police officer with his car and injuring five others, IRNA said.
 He is charged with "spreading corruption on earth", an offence punishable by death under Iran's Islamic laws.
 Another man is charged with the capital offence of "moharebeh" - an Islamic term meaning warring against God - for allegedly attacking police with a knife and helping set fire to a government building in a town near Tehran, IRNA added.